Goldner–Harary graph: Polyhedron

-Realization of the Goldner-Harary graph as the deltahedron obtained by attaching regular tetrahedra to the six faces of a triangular dipyramid.
+Realization of the Goldner-Harary graph as a convex polyhedron.

-By Steinitz's theorem, the Goldner–Harary graph is a polyhedral graph: it is planar and 3-connected, so there exists a convex polyhedron having the Goldner–Harary graph as its skeleton.
-Geometrically, the Goldner–Harary graph represents a simplicial polyhedron, formed by gluing tetrahedra onto each face of a triangular dipyramid.
-In other words, it is the Kleetope of the triangular dipyramid.
+By Steinitz's theorem, the Goldner–Harary graph is a polyhedral graph: it is 3-connected planar, so there exists a convex polyhedron having the Goldner–Harary graph as its skeleton.
+Geometrically, the Goldner–Harary graph represents a simplicial polyhedron, a polyhedron with triangular faces.
+The polyhedron is constructed by gluing tetrahedra onto each face of a triangular dipyramid, the Kleetope of the triangular dipyramid.
+If the tetrahedra are regular tetrahedron, meaning their faces are equilateral triangles and all edges are of equal length, the result is a non-convex deltahedron.

 The dual graph of the Goldner–Harary graph is represented geometrically by the truncation of the triangular prism.